-Congratulations to the 2063 Weaver League Champions, the Amity White Sharks!
+Congratulations to the 2066 Weaver League Champions, the Entebbe Zealots!

 Baseball, more than any other sport, is a marathon, not a sprint.
 With the rhythm of the 162 game season lasting from spring to fall, a team’s fortunes can climb and dive as players get hot, run into cold streaks, and battle the fatigue associated with topline performance coupled with grueling everyday travel.

 The 2066 Entebbe Zealots were not afforded the luxury of time to figure out the narrative of their regular season.
 Cairo, winners of 3 of the last 5 Weaver Cups, were looking to rebound and improve the Scorpions’ claim for “Best Dynasty in Weaver..
 Ever.”
 Coupled with a rapidly improving Stockholm Swedes squad, Zealots management realized that their contending window might not remain open that much longer.
 The time to strike was now: to win the Weaver Cup, Entebbe would have to be at the top of their game right away.
 Any small slip-up, even in the early part of the season, could put the Zealots in a hole that was too deep to climb out of.

 What followed over the next 6 months was one of the most back-and-forth Weaver pennant races ever seen.
 The top of the Barnes Division changed hands 13 times, with the final 7 weeks featuring consecutive flip-flops between Entebbe and Cairo, Cairo and Entebbe.
 Entering the final week in a dead heat, the Scorpions and Zealots closed out with a combined 11-1 record.
 Hong Kong ended up playing kingmaker, plating home 2 runs in the bottom of the 8th vs Cairo to record a 6-4 win.
 The Dragons’ win pushed the Zealots into 1st with a 112-50 record, finishing 1 game ahead of the Scorpions.